unosquare/swan-aspnetcore/README.md

 ## Use Cases

-Here we can find very useful code to use in our project configuration.
+Here we can find a very useful code to use in our project configuration.
 All of this you can use it in your Startup.cs file, see our [Sample Project](https://github.com/unosquare/swan-aspnetcore/tree/master/src/Unosquare.Swan.AspNetCore.Sample) for more reference.

 ### Using Bearer Token Authentication